pileofwolves/finmer/Docs/content/tutorial/part1.md

 </TabItem>
 </Tabs>

-## A spool of yarn
+## A spool of yarn: String Table assets

 Next, we will write the actual text that will be shown to the player.

-Create a new String Table asset and give it a name.
-For this tutorial, we'll go with `TQ01_Strings`.
+Create a new String Table asset.
+This will be where all of the text of our new quest will go.
+For this tutorial, we'll name it `TQ01_Strings`.

 In our new String Table, click Add Set and call it `TQ01_NOTICE` - recall that this is the name we just used in our script.
 Then, in the big input field for that new string set, you can put whatever you feel like an ad for hired muscle would entail.
 Something like this:

 `TQ01_NOTICE`:

 > A message is tacked haphazardly to the notice board: "To all able-bodied adventurers: if you are looking for a few quick coins, I have a deal for you.
-Meet me in the local inn for more details. -Tobias O. Natobi"\n\nHmm… Seems valid enough.
+Meet me in the local inn for more details. -Tobias O. Natobi"\n\nHmm...
+Seems valid enough.

 Note the `\n` snippets near the end of the string - all instances of `\n` (forward slash followed by lowercase 'n') will be converted by the game to a line break.
 So `\n\n` is a blank line.